High Holy Days

 invite your friends

 Your Temple Israel membership includes tickets to our HHD Services.
 Nonmembers who wish to attend our HHD Services may purchase tickets at our Temple office.
-The cost of the tickets purchased for this year’s HHD Services will be applied to the first year membership dues if you decide to join Temple Israel and submit all necessary paperwork and payment by October 25, 2012.
+The cost of the tickets purchased for this year’s HHD Services will be applied to the first year membership dues if you decide to join Temple Israel.